 40.9.2.1 The timeframe for the ISO’s, Connecting Transmission Owners’, and Affected Transmission Owners’ performance of their responsibilities for the Phase 1 Study and Phase 2 Study will be scheduled for each Cluster Study Process as follows:

-(i) The scheduled duration of the Phase 1 Study process will be a one hundred ninety (190) Calendar Day period between the Phase 1 Study Start Date and the ISO’s presentation to its Operating Committee for its approval of the Phase 1 Cost Estimates Summary Report.
+(i) The scheduled duration of the Phase 1 Study process will be a one hundred ninety (190) Calendar Day period between the Phase 1 Study Start Date and the ISO’s presentation to its Operating Committee for its approval of the Phase 1 Cost Estimates Summary Report (“Scheduled Phase 1 Study Timeframe”).
 Within this period, the scheduled duration for the key individual components of the Phase 1 Study process are set forth in Section 40.10.

-(ii) The scheduled duration of the Phase 2 Study process will be a two hundred seventy (270) Calendar Day period between the Phase 2 Study Start Date and the ISO’s presentation of the draft Cluster Study Report to the Operating Committee for its approval.
+(ii) The scheduled duration of the Phase 2 Study process will be a two hundred seventy (270) Calendar Day period between the Phase 2 Study Start Date and the ISO’s presentation of the draft Cluster Study Report to the Operating Committee for its approval (“Scheduled Phase 2 Study Timeframe”).
 Within this period, the scheduled duration for the key individual components of the Phase 2 Study process are set forth in Section 40.11.

 40.9.2.2 If the ISO, Connecting Transmission Owner, or Affected Transmission Owner is unable to complete an individual component of the Cluster Study Process in accordance with that component’s timeframe established in this Attachment HH, the entity responsible for performing that component shall complete it as soon as practicable, and the ISO shall notify Interconnection Customers of any anticipated resulting delay in the overall timeframe of, as applicable, the Phase 1 Study or Phase 2 Study.
 The ISO shall address any failure of the responsible entity to achieve a study component within a tariff-prescribed time period through the requirements set forth in Section 40.9.3.